EchoVideo: Presentation Slides and Interactivity During Class

 1. Click the EchoVideo tab in the Canvas menu.

 4. Next, choose how you want to import your presentation.
-There are 3 options, select from the options available:
+There are 3 options available:

 Uploaded Image (Thumbnail)